Eterea/etr_print_modified_values/README.md

 To automatically add a child Comment with non default values in Adobe Substance 3D Designer

-print_modified_values - v.0.3 - THIS IS A WIP
+PRINT MODIFIED VALUES - v.0.3 - THIS IS A WIP

 To automatically add a child Comment with non default values in Adobe Substance 3D Designer